jacksonh1/slim_conservation_orthogroup_generation/README.md

 ```python
 import local_scripts.odb_group_pipeline as pipeline
 ```
-This import should work from anywhere because you installed the src code as a package <br>
+This import should work from anywhere in your filesystem because you installed the src code as a package, as long as the environment is activated (`conda activate odb_groups_x86`). <br><br>
 The main function is `pipeline.main_pipeline` but it requires a configuration file to be loaded first (if using any non-default options). <br>
 This is done with the `pipeline.load_config` function:
 ```python